DockYard-Academy/curriculum/README.md

 # Beta Academy Curriculum
-To open the .livemd files in the **curriculum** folder you will need the latest version of `livebook` running.
+To open the .livemd files you will need the latest version of [livebook](https://github.com/livebook-dev/livebook) running.
-Presently, there are no other requirements.
+Click on the `instructions.livemd` file while running livebook.
+Then click the "Open" button nearby.
+From here, you'll be able to follow the links to access each lesson and exercise.

 ## Getting Started
 - Ensure you have [asdf](https://asdf-vm.com/guide/getting-started.html#_1-install-dependencies) installed